Blitheness/laravel-deputy/README.md

+This project has been archived, and no further support will be provided.
+Anyone is welcome to fork the project to continue development.

 # laravel-deputy
 Laravel package for interacting with the Deputy API.
 Deputy is a powerful business management system, available from https://www.deputy.com.